 • ¼ teaspoon salt

-• 1 cup add-ins such as blueberries, diced strawberries, diced peaches (optional) You can stir 1 cup into the batter or sprinkle a few pieces of each on each pancake if you prefer.
+• 1 cup add-ins such as blueberries, diced strawberries, diced peaches (optional); you can stir 1 cup into the batter or sprinkle a few pieces of each on each pancake if you prefer.

 Instructions

 • Add desired add-ins if using.
 (You can add 1 cup to the whole batch, or use a few pieces of any of them as you make each pancake.
-Just add the fruit or chocolate chips to the top of the batter after you add it to the pan in Step 5.)
+Just add the fruit to the top of the batter after you add it to the pan in Step 5.)

 • Heat a large nonstick skillet over medium heat.
 Melt a little butter and swirl to coat the pan.